Protein Crystal Screening Service

 Since 2009, X-Ray Facility has been providing protein crystal screening service (PCSS).
 PCSS was essentially a manual batch screening of 96 individual crystallization screen conditions (selected either by the user or the Facility) for a target protein at room temperature.
 The screens will then be visually inspected at set times, scored and the results summarized for the user.
 Optionally, the user can request a Pre-Crystallization Test (PCT) be performed before beginning screening service to determine whether concentration of the protein being provided for screening is at optimal concentration required for screening.
 A user fee structure has been added to recoup the cost of the consumables for PCSS.

 To speed up the crystallization screening process, to reduce the errors involved in manual screening, and to explore more crystallization space with less macromolecule, on Monday, July 28, 2014 we have installed the Art Robbins Instruments Crystal Gryphon @ FSU 96-well crystal set-up robot.
-The XRF provides this service in two categories: 1) all consumables provided by the user, 2) XRF provided consumables.
-These two categories have different rates.
-Note that NOT all commercial screens are available at XRF, so if you are looking for unique screens, bring your own consumables.
+The XRF provides this service with all consumables provided by the user.

 In January 2016, we started to offer automated scanning and storing of images of 96-reservoir-3-well or 96-reservoir-2-well ARI Intelliplate crystallization screens using our IMB-designed home-built Simple Robotic Imager (SRI).
 The robotic imager is housed in KLB 412 and is shown on the right collecting data on an ARI 102-0001-20 using a Linux computer.
 For ARI 96-reservoir-2 well plate (ARI# 102-000-20) it will take about 8 minutes to image all the 192 wells at about 90x magnification.
 For ARI 96-reservoir-3 well plate (either ARI# 102-000-13 or ARI# 102-000-03 ) it will take about 12 minutes to image all the 288 wells at about 120x magnification.
 As soon as the image collection is over it can be viewed using Linux feh image viewer program.